 Minor: A collection of courses generally consisting of a minimum of 20 semester hours of credit.

-Nondegree-seeking student: A student who has been admitted to a nondegree-seeking category (sometimes referred to as a continuing education student) and is not currently seeking a bachelor’s or master’s degree.
+Nondegree student: A student who has been admitted to a non-degree category (sometimes referred to as a continuing

 Part-time student: An undergraduate student who takes fewer than 12 hours during a semester or a graduate student who takes fewer than nine hours during a semester.